Jul 31, 2018

 The Most Expensive Places to Live in London

-The most expensive boroughs as of 2023:
+The most expensive boroughs by average house price as of 2024:

 1. Kensington and Chelsea: Consistently top of the most expensive areas list, known for its luxurious properties, high-end shopping.
+This area also boasts iconic landmarks like Hyde Park and South Kensington’s famous museums.

 2. Westminster: Home to some of the most famous landmarks in London – Buckingham Palace, the Houses of Parliament, and Big Ben.
+It’s also the seat of five major business districts that draw both professionals and tourists.

 4. Hammersmith and Fulham: This central London area offers a bustling urban feel with a riverside charm.
+It’s an area where you might spot some of the world’s wealthiest people enjoying fine dining restaurants or visiting art galleries.

 5. Islington: Known for its wonderful Georgian townhouses.
+Islington’s Georgian architecture and tourist attractions draw visitors and residents alike.

 6. Wandsworth: Offering a mix of industrial heritage and green spaces.
+Its proximity to lush green spaces like Richmond Park makes it appealing to those who love nature.

 7. Richmond upon Thames: Known for its royal parks and beautiful Thames-side views.
+This area, with its tree-lined streets and elegant Georgian architecture, is often considered among the richest neighborhoods in London.

 8. Lambeth: While Lambeth is diverse, areas such as the South Bank and parts of Clapham are particularly pricey.
+The borough’s regeneration efforts have turned these areas into prime London property hotspots.

 9. Southwark: The borough has experienced significant regeneration and is home to expensive developments.
+Its leafy streets and proximity to cultural landmarks like the Tate Modern make it a magnet for high-end buyers.

 10. Hackney: Desirable places in central London like Shoreditch and Stoke Newington are trendy, desirable, and thus, more expensive.
+Hackney’s rise has been meteoric, with average house prices soaring alongside its popularity.

-In 2023 not many people can afford to move to the following streets:
+In 2024 not many people can afford to move to the following streets:

 • Kensington Palace Gardens, W8